 To know, grow and show the love of God

-Our next monthly Sunday evening worship service will be at 7pm on October 31st, 2021.
-The theme this time is: ‘Good reasons for hope’ and it will be led by Nigel Silvester.
+Our next Sunday evening worship service will be at 7pm on May 29th.
+The theme this time is: ‘Pentecost Praise’, with a focus on the Psalms.

 Please enter your email address to receive notifications of new posts by email

 Enter your email address to subscribe to this website and receive notifications of new posts by email.